pte202/PaymentsGateway/README.md

 - Request Caching
 - Request Rate Limit

-* On Start Swagger UI is loaded
+On Start Swagger UI is loaded

+Note: No need to run migration, database is created automatically on first start

 ## The Databse is organized in a way that it can be easily extend in the future